5 Live Chat Best Practices… For Converting Customers

 Talk like the customer

-Use images, screenshots, files, and links
+Use images, infographics, files, URLs, and more

-As I said before, an effective tactic is to talk like your customer.
-This may extend to using emojis to communicate emotion, abbreviations, slang, or anything that makes a more personal, emotional connection to the customer.
+One effective tactic is to talk like your customer.
+This may extend to using emojis to communicate emotion, abbreviations, slang, or anything that can help you build a more personal, emotional connection to the customer.
 Emojis can be especially appropriate on informal channels such as Facebook Messenger or mobile app messaging.

 5. Get out as much as you put in